tableau/server-client-python/docs/dev-guide.md

 1. Add testing by getting real xml responses from the server, and asserting that all properties are parsed and set correctly.

+1. Add type hints to all new classes and functions added.
+Including type hinting on unit tests.

-1. Add a sample to show users how to use the new feature.
+2. Add a sample to show users how to use the new feature.
 Try to keep the command line arguments of your sample consistent with the [Samples documentation page](samples) and with other samples.

-1. Add documentation (most likely in api-ref.md) in a separate pull request (see more below).
+3. Add documentation (most likely in api-ref.md) in a separate pull request (see more below).

 ### Add tests